LironHazan/g_api/README.md

 ``nx g lib test-lib --publishable --importPath=@my-scope/test-lib``

-It will prompt you with a list of choices to choose from (react lib, nodejs lib etc)
+It will prompt you with a list of choices to choose from (react lib, nodejs lib etc) ** When importing code from another library use alias imports.

+** When accessing a file from self lib should not use alias imports, instead use relative paths.

 Generate a local plugin lib